 Second, contact the OSU Office of International Services in the Division of International Programs at (541) 737-6310.
 OSU cannot provide you legal advice but can provide you with a list of available resources.

-No, the executive order applies only to entry to the U.S. The ability to apply for and extend current work visa status for eligible students and scholars or to apply for Lawful Permanent Residence or U.S. Citizenship from within the United States has not been impacted.
-The order does call for a review of the conferral of such immigration benefits to the affected groups.
+No, the proclamation applies only to entry to the U.S. The ability to apply for and extend current work visa status for eligible students and scholars or to apply for Lawful Permanent Residence or U.S. Citizenship from within the United States has not been impacted.

-Avoiding international travel may be the wisest course at this time.
+Maintaining your current immigration status at all times is critical.
 If you have the ability to obtain a more durable immigration status such as Lawful Permanent Residence or U.S. Citizenship, taking steps to do so may improve your ability to remain in the U.S. and travel internationally in the future without interruption.

 Each student and employee is a valued member of our university community.
 OSU remains unwavering in its commitment to inclusive excellence, social justice, diversity of all kinds and the safety of all people.
 OSU is fully committed to support students’ pursuit of their education and faculty’s work in teaching and research.
 Student admissions, employee hiring and research assignment process has not changed in light of the proclamations or executive orders.

 International students in the U.S who are eligible for research opportunities are not impacted by the proclamation.
 Due to Export Administration Regulations (EAR), §734.2(b)(2)(ii) on Deemed Export, some research restrictions apply to foreign nationals.
 Students with specific cases of concern should contact the Office of Equal Opportunity and Access.
 Additional information on Export Administration Regulations is available from the OSU Research Office's Office of Research Integrity or the U.S. Department of Commerce Bureau of Industry and Security.